vnic03/Pokemon-Battle-Simulator/README.md

 **Current Pokémon-Amount: 89**

-*This number is regularly updated to reflect the latest count.*
+*This number is regularly updated!*

 ---